matt1187/765VL/readme.md

 # Issues
 - 50 MHz bus-clock -> RAMDAC isn't capable to handle of high clock (graphic artifact in DOOM).
 Except this issues, is video card stable.
 - some motherboard (SIS 496/497, UM8810  ) doesn't work with zero waitstate of 765VL.
-- some issues with zero waitstate (win 3.1 artificial, crash) VLB interface buggy ?
+- some issues with zero waitstate (win 3.1 artificial, crash) VLB interface buggy ? -> original STB card runs with 1 waitstate.
 - small SOJ-40 footprint requires good solder skill.
+(It works fine with stencil )
-- no official S3 VBE 2.0  with linear framebuffer support. (it requires modification of S3VBE318.EXE) Quote of mkarcher "As S3VBE20 is not "free/open source software", I don't have a license to modify it, to run modified versions, and certainly not to distribute modified versions, though.
+- no official S3 VBE 2.0  with linear framebuffer support. (it requires modification of S3VBE318.EXE)

+Quote of mkarcher "As S3VBE20 is not "free/open source software", I don't have a license to modify it, to run modified versions, and certainly not to distribute modified versions, though.
 If you want to take the legal risk yourself, get S3VBE/Core 2.0 version 3.18, understand that the terms of use explicitly state that the license for using, copying and distributing only applies "if you don't modify the files in this package in any way", so you certainly wouldn't undo the LZEXE compression, and patch the byte at offset 0x2d2f from 0x75 to 0xEB."

 # note